 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-1. A Contractor shall not make any gift or reward to any officials, agents or employees or Contractors or subcontractors of the Authority or other individuals operating under the auspices of the Authority to induce or reward such persons for any acts undertaken in accordance with their duties under these Regulations .
+1. A Contractor shall not offer or promise or make nor attempt to make any gift or reward or personal favour to any officials, agents or employees or contractors or subcontractors of the Authority or other individuals operating under the auspices of the Authority to induce or reward such persons for any acts undertaken in accordance with their duties [] under the Rules of the Authority.

+1.bis.
+A Contractor shall not make gifts or rewards directly to the Authority, to procure a benefit that it would not be entitled to under the Exploration Contract or the Exploitation Contract.

+1.ter.
+A Contractor shall not encourage, instruct or allow any other person or government to offer, promise or make any such gift or reward or personal favour referred to in paragraph 1.

+1. quat.
+Contractors shall prepare and publish an anti-corruption policy setting out how they manage corruption risk, including how they collect and take risk-based steps to use beneficial ownership data of joint venture partners, subcontractors and suppliers in their process.

-2. The Contractor acknowledges and agrees that it is subject to the anti-bribery and anti-corruption provisions of the jurisdictions in which the Contractor is a national or by whose nationals it is effectively controlled and shall conduct its activities under the Exploitation Contract in accordance with its obligations under such anti-bribery and anti-corruption laws, [including in accordance with the OECD Recommendation on Guidelines on Anti-Corruption and Integrity in State-Owned Enterprises].
+2. The Contractor acknowledges and agrees that it is subject to the anti-bribery and anti-corruption provisions of the jurisdictions in which the Contractor is a national or by whose nationals it is effectively controlled and shall conduct its activities under the Exploitation Contract in accordance with its obligations under such anti-bribery and anti-corruption laws, .

+3. Any act in contravention of paragraph 1 shall be deemed a serious and wilful violation of the fundamental tenet of these Regulations and the Exploitation Contract, and the Secretary-General, upon becoming aware of any such act or relevant allegation, shall refer the information immediately to the Compliance Committee for their consideration, including possible action pursuant to Regulation 103, and shall notify the Sponsoring State, safe for the event that the Compliance Committee is implicated in the act or allegation, in which case the Secretary-General shall refer the matter to the Ombudsperson.

+4. This regulation shall equally apply to Applicants and prospective Contractors.
+If the Authority determines that this provision has been contravened, the application for the approval of a plan of work shall be dismissed, or the approval shall be reversed in instances where approval has already been granted, as the case may be.

 Please indicate the rationale for the proposal.
 [150-word limit]